 There are no eggs or dairy needed, but they have a buttery, modestly sweet taste that's complimented perfectly by the dark chocolate.

-Please enjoy the following video showing you just how to make this recipe:
+Please enjoy the video below showing you just how to make this recipe!

 - 1 cup almond meal

 - scant ¼ teaspoon sea salt

 - ¼ teaspoon cinnamon optional, but delicious!

 - 2 Tablespoons maple syrup